syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 Dim doc As WordDocument = New WordDocument()

-‘Add new section
+‘Adds new section

 Dim section As IWSection = doc.AddSection()

-‘Add new paragraph
+‘Adds new paragraph

 Dim paragraph As IWParagraph = section.AddParagraph()